oskar-r/ya3s/README.md

     ya3s.AddTask(testFunc2, "0,10,20,30,40,50 * * *")
 }
 ```
-At this point in time you must your self secure that the task can exxecute within the timeframe for the task
+At this point in time you must your self secure that the task can execute within the timeframe for the task

 ## Todo
 * Dependencies between tasks scheduled to run